AlexG2G/devfolio/content/blog/my-fourth-blog/index.md

 ![Devfolio](./devfolio.png)

-This blog post goes into some detail on this website, Devfolio.
+This blog post goes into some detail on the Github Project website, Devfolio.
 It was built using TailwindCSS and GatsbyJS.
-It is a personal portfolio where you can add an about me section, social media, projects, experience, blog posts and relevant skills.
+It is a personal portfolio website that you can find developers social media, projects, experience, blog posts and relevant skills.
 This can be used as a mode of collating your best projects and putting them on display so other developers and recruiters can access your portfolio in an efficent enviorment, where most of the information they need can be found easily.
-Blog posts can provide more insight into the projects.